Phils0/UkTimetableService/README.md

 * `/api/Timetable/departures/SUR/2019-08-23T10:00:00`   - departures at a location around a specific date time
 * `/api/Timetable/toc/GR/2019-07-30`   - services for a train operating company (toc) on a specific date

+### Filtered responses
+By default the `arrivals`, `departures` and `toc` endpoints filter out cancelled services.
+There is a `returnCancelledServices` querystring parameter to allow callers to override this behavior.

+All endpoints will by default filter out broken associations.
+If you want broken associations returned you can set the `EnableDebugResponses` setting in `appSettings`.
+This is a service wide setting.

 ### Reference API

 * `/api/Reference/location`   - locations grouped by CRS